SpoonX/aurelia-config/README.md

         //                             and the container, if applicable
         // className: 'ClassName'   // The class name (default: 'Config') of the
         //                             config object that will be imported from
         //                             the plugin
         // }
         {moduleId: 'aurelia-api', config: {key:'xy'}, className: 'Config'},
         {moduleId: 'aurelia-authorization', alias: 'authorization-config', config: {data:'xy'}},
+      ],
+      configs: [
+        // Add new Configs by Object
+        // {
+        // key:     'an-alias',   // The alias/key (default: ${moduleId}-config)
+        //                             (used for registration in the ConfigManager
+        //                             and the container, if applicable
+        // config:    configObject, // The config object you want to merge into
+        //                             the plugins config
+        // }
+        {key: 'adhoc-config'}
+      ],
+      // Add entries to the pre-defined 'global-config'
+      // globalConfig: configObject, // The config object you want to merge into
-        {moduleId: 'global-config', config: {title:'xy'}} // You also can the build-in config named 'global-config' ],
+      //                                the plugins config
+      globalConfig: {data:'xy'},
-      registerAlias: true   // Allows injection by alias (default: true) })
+      // Allows injection by alias (default: true)
+      registerAlias: true
+    })
     /* Your other plugins */
 );